Software Engineering | Agile Software Development

 - An agile process focuses more on code development rather than documentation.

-Example: Let’s go through an example to understand clearly about how agile actually works.
+Example: Let’s go through an example to understand clearly how agile actually works.

 A Software company named ABC wants to make a new web browser for the latest release of its operating system.
 The deadline for the task is 10 months.
 The company’s head assigned two teams named Team A and Team B for this task.
-In order to motivate the teams, the company head says that the first team to develop the browser would be given a salary hike and a one week full sponsored travel plan.
+In order to motivate the teams, the company head says that the first team to develop the browser would be given a salary hike and a one-week full-sponsored travel plan.
 With the dreams of their wild travel fantasies, the two teams set out on the journey of the web browser.
-The team A decided to play by the book and decided to choose the Waterfall model for the development.
+Team A decided to play by the book and decided to choose the Waterfall model for the development.
 Team B after a heavy discussion decided to take a leap of faith and choose Agile as their development model.

 The Development plan of the Team A is as follows:

 - Requirement analysis and Gathering – 1.5 Months

 - Design of System – 2 Months